If you’re facing a foreclosure in Utah, it’s a good idea to learn as much as you can about the process. In this article, you can find out:

 Utah foreclosures tend to be nonjudicial, which means they happen outside of court.
 Judicial foreclosures, which go through the court system, are also possible.
-(Learn more about nonjudicial and judicial foreclosures.)
 Because foreclosures in Utah are typically nonjudicial, this article focuses on that process.

-Notice of intent to file a notice of default.
-Before the lender or servicer (the company that handles mortgage accounts on behalf of the lender) can officially start the foreclosure, it must mail the borrower a notice of intent to file a notice of default.
-The notice must include, among other things, information about who the borrower can contact to find out about obtaining a mortgage modification or other foreclosure relief, and provide 30 days to pay the amount due to cure the default and avoid the filing of a notice of default.
-Utah Code Ann. § 57-1-24.3.
-(To learn more about mortgage modifications and other forms of foreclosure relief, visit Nolo's Alternatives to Foreclosure area.)
+Before the bank or servicer (the company that handles mortgage accounts on behalf of the bank) can officially start the foreclosure, it must mail the borrower a notice of intent to file a notice of default.
+This preforeclosure notice must include, among other things, information about:

-Notice of default.
-To officially start the foreclosure, the trustee (the third party that administers nonjudicial foreclosures on behalf of the lender or servicer) records a notice of default in the county recorder’s office at least three months before giving a notice of sale.
-Utah Code Ann. § 57-1-24.
+To officially start the foreclosure, the trustee (the third party that administers nonjudicial foreclosures) records a notice of default in the county recorder’s office at least three months before giving a notice of sale.
+(Utah Code Ann. § 57-1-24).

-The trustee mails a copy of the notice of default to the borrower within ten days after the recording date (if the deed of trust includes a request for notice).
-Utah Code Ann. § 57-1-26(2)(a).
+The trustee mails a copy of the notice of default within ten days after the recording date to anyone who requested a copy.
+(Most deeds of trust in Utah include a request for notice, so borrowers typically get this notification.)
+(Utah Code Ann. § 57-1-26(2)(a)).

-Notice of sale.
-The lender or trustee mails a copy of the notice of sale to the borrower at least 20 days before the sale (if the deed of trust includes a request for notice).
-Utah Code Ann. § 57-1-26(2)(b).
-The lender or trustee also:
+The bank or trustee mails a copy of the notice of sale to the borrower at least 20 days before the sale (if the deed of trust includes a request for notice).
+(Utah Code Ann. § 57-1-26(2)(b)).

-In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
-In Utah, foreclosed homeowners do not get the right to redeem the home after a nonjudicial foreclosure.
-Utah Code Ann. § 57-1-28(3).
-(To get details on redemption after a foreclosure in Utah, see Nolo’s article If I lose my home to foreclosure in Utah, can I get it back?)
+In some states, you can redeem your home within a specific amount of time after the foreclosure.
+In Utah, though, foreclosed homeowners don't get the right to redeem the home after a nonjudicial foreclosure.
+(Utah Code Ann. § 57-1-28(3)).

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
-Some states allow the lender to seek a personal judgment (called a "deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+Some states allow the foreclosing bank to seek a personal judgment, which is called a "deficiency judgment," against the borrower for this amount.
+Other states prohibit deficiency judgments with what are called anti-deficiency laws.

-In Utah, the lender may obtain a deficiency judgment following a nonjudicial foreclosure if it files a lawsuit within three months after the foreclosure sale.
-Utah Code Ann. § 57-1-32.
-(For a summary of the deficiency law in Utah, see Utah Laws on Post-Foreclosure Deficiency.)
+In Utah, the foreclosing bank may obtain a deficiency judgment following a nonjudicial foreclosure by filing a lawsuit within three months after the foreclosure sale.
+(Utah Code Ann. § 57-1-32).

 If the homeowner doesn't vacate the home after a Utah foreclosure sale, the purchaser must give the foreclosed homeowner a notice to quit (leave) before initiating an eviction action.
-Utah Code Ann. § § 78B-6-802.5, 78B-6-801(7).
+(Utah Code Ann. § 78B-6-802.5).